Students at Greene’s undertake trial examinations throughout the academic year.

 - Marking and grading your mock exam script: once we have received your mock exam script it will be marked and graded by one of Greene’s approved examination assessors, and returned to you.
 We aim to do this promptly from the time we receive the completed paper;

 - Feedback on your script: in addition to our marking and grading of your script, you will receive a short feedback report, highlighting areas that may need further work.

 All your results and marked scripts are available using your login to our online learning platform – called Greene’s Online – for you to review from anywhere and at any time.

 SET TRIAL EXAMINATIONS DATES

-Please ask us about the trial exams you can take at home; we can advise you on how best to organise your self-invigilated trial exam.
+Please ask us about the trial examinations you can take at home; we can advise you on how best to organise your self-invigilated trial examinations.
 For invigilated mock exams at Greene’s, we will accept applications as close to the scheduled trial exam days as possible – although, as places are limited, all applications are treated on a first-come-first-served basis.

 HOW TO PREPARE FOR YOUR TRIAL EXAMINATION

 To get the best out of your trial exam, we highly recommend that you prepare thoroughly and think carefully about the following points:

 - Understanding the format of your exam – e.g. selecting questions, the weighting of marks, etc.;

 - Revising – e.g. memorising, learning techniques, organising work etc.;